joshbakervt/Instrument-Machine/README.md

 This project is a beat pad that plays several variations of two songs of two genres, House and Hip Hop.
 Their specs to be used in the graphical portion of the project are a product of their superclass, Genre.
 When the user starts the program, they are able to choose to enter three windows, one with House music buttons, one with Hip Hop, and a random sound button (just for fun).
-The music was all produced by myself!

 To run this program, you should make sure you have all the necessary libraries and modules installed for both Python and C++.
 There's a chance you don't have the following installed: